zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 C runtime libraries are correctly installed by the binary installer.
 Since v2.1.2 Firebird will work with locally deployed instances of the runtime libraries.
-This especially simplifies deployment of the firebird client or embedded dll with your own application.
+This especially simplifies deployment of the Firebird client or embedded dll with your own application.

 However, in case of problems it may be necessary to